Quantum Markovian master equations: resonance theory shows validity for all time scales: Mechanism of the resonance theory

-We will not use explicitly the form of $L_\lambda$ in this paper, but let us explain the term $J\big(G\otimes\bbbone_\s \otimes J\varphi_\beta(g)\big) J$ in \eqref{45}.
-This is an operator which commutes with all observables (i.e., with all operators which are linear combinations of the form $X\otimes\bbbone_\s\otimes {\mathcal P}_\beta$).
-The map $J$ is an `anti-unitary involution' (the modular conjugation of Tomita Takesaki theory). $J$ has an explicit action which we do not discuss here, as we won't use it directly in this paper (see e.g. \cite{MSB2}).
-An important property of $J$ is that given any system observable $A$ and any reservoir observable ${\mathcal P}_\beta$, the operator $J (A\otimes\bbbone_\s\otimes{\mathcal P}_\beta)J$ {\em commutes} with all system-reservoir observables $B\otimes\bbbone_\s\otimes {\mathcal Q}_\beta$.
+We will not use the fine properties of $J$ in this paper.
+A important property of $J$ that we will use is this: given any system observable $A$ and any reservoir observable ${\mathcal P}_\beta$, the operator $J (A\otimes\bbbone_\s\otimes{\mathcal P}_\beta)J$ {\em commutes} with all system-reservoir observables $B\otimes\bbbone_\s\otimes {\mathcal Q}_\beta$.
 Adding the commuting term $J\big(G\otimes\bbbone_\s \otimes \varphi_\beta(g)\big) J$ in the interaction is optional (meaning that the equality \eqref{46} still holds if $I$ is defined without adding this term).
 The reason for this non-uniqueness of the Liouvillian comes from the fact that adding to the generator an operator which commutes with all observables will not alter the dynamics of observables.
 The choice \eqref{45} ensures that the coupled equilibrium state \eqref{41} satisfies